tcpalmer/nina-scheduler/roadmap.md

 * Support for the meridian window restriction.
 * Save a thumbnail image with the image metadata.
 * Provide ability to bulk load targets from a CSV file.
-* Support undo/redo operations in the database (maybe).
+* Support undo/redo operations in the database (maybe but no time soon).

+## Sequence Operation

+Currently, you cannot add additional instructions to the Target Scheduler Container since it only executes the instructions necessary to image the current target returned by the Planning Engine.
+However, it might be useful to permit additional instructions here.
+These could be run for example after each target completes.

 ## Scoring Engine Rules
 The following new rules for the Scoring Engine are under consideration: